cherylperyl/cherylperyl/README.md

 ### Hi there 👋

-I am a Penultimate SMU Undergrad and I enjoy coding alot ☃️
+I am a Final Year SMU Undergrad and I enjoy coding alot ☃️

 <!-- - 🔭 I’m currently working on   wassup
 - 🌱 I’m currently exploring         I SEE U -->